-Barb has published on a variety of subjects including wildlife biology, conservation, population studies, atmospheric change and weather-related phenomena and quantum physics and spirituality.
-In addition, she writes periodic articles for the Genesis Communications Network as well as for assorted journals and magazines.
-Recently, she penned several essays which were included in the book, Sightseeing in the Undiscovered Country (October 2015).
-Barb also serves as Conservation Chair for the Fort Collins Audubon Society and, as such, writes monthly articles for the society’s publication, the Ptarmigan.
+Barb has published on a variety of subjects professionally including wildlife biology, conservation, population studies, atmospheric change and weather-related phenomena, and quantum physics.
+In addition to authoring and editing scientific articles and books, Barb also writes periodic articles for the Genesis Communications Network as well as for assorted journals and magazines.
+Several articles Barb penned were included in the book, Sightseeing in the Undiscovered Country.

-Barb has been featured on Larry King Live, The Today Show, Good Morning America, CBS Morning Show, Fox and Friends, Inside Edition, Extra, E!, Geraldo Rivera, TV New Zealand, CNN, Fox News, and numerous other TV, radio, and print outlets around the globe.
+Barb has been featured on CNN, The Today Show, Good Morning America, CBS Morning Show, Fox and Friends, Larry King Live, Inside Edition, Extra, E!, Geraldo Rivera, TV New Zealand, Fox News, and numerous other TV, radio, and print outlets.